George W. Pepper: Political career

-Senator Pepper drew national attention in 1922 by successful mediating an anthracite coal strike.
+Senator Pepper drew national attention in 1922 by successfully mediating an anthracite coal strike.
 He served on the Military Affairs, Naval Affairs, and Foreign Relations committees, and became chairman of the committees on Banking and Currency and the Library of Congress.
 He tried to allow the United States to join the World Court but not the League of Nations, and considered this proposal one of his greatest accomplishments, including it as an appendix to his autobiography even though the proposal was later watered down.

 During the public debate over the expansion of advertising in the 1920s, Senator Pepper argued for a "nationwide code of regulation," described in a 1929 speech to the Outdoor Advertising Association of America.
 He pointed out that in preserving natural beauty, no national economic benefit was lost—-real estate values would increase without the addition of billboards.
 Pepper voiced what was then the general public fear: that if billboards became mainstream, advertising would become too obtrusive.

 Pepper prevailed upon President Calvin Coolidge to name fellow Pennsylvanian Owen Josephus Roberts special counsel to investigate the Teapot Dome scandal of Warren G. Harding's administration.

 Pepper also drew national attention for his work (appointed by the Supreme Court) in Myers v.
 United States, a separation of powers case concerning the president's removal of an official without Congressional assent.
 He also published a collection of speeches, Men and Issues (1924).

 Although favored to win his party's nomination in 1926, despite it being a three candidate race with his former client and current Governor Gifford Pinchot, Philadelphia political boss William Vare, running on an anti-Prohibition platform, defeated Pepper (who had carried 62 of the state's counties, with Pinchot running a distant third) in the 1926 primary.
 The Senate subsequently refused to seat Vare over allegations of overspending and fraud concerning the 1926 primary and general elections.
 Newly elected Governor John Stuchell Fisher appointed his political ally Joseph Grundy to fill the vacancy, and Pepper returned to his private law practice.